flexarea/osi-network-stack/ethernet-study/readme.md

 - The lower transmission success rate might also stem from the assumption that each device has a 50% chance of attempting to send a frame in any given time slot.
 This high probability significantly impacts performance.
 Since devices randomly select a destination port, the likelihood of multiple devices choosing the same port increases with the number of devices (N), leading to a higher chance of collisions and a reduced success rate.

+- We assume the switch operates over a full-duplex transmission medium, as our simulation does not check whether the destination device is transmitting.
+This assumption reduces the likelihood of collisions compared to a half-duplex system, where simultaneous transmission and reception are not possible, leading to a significantly lower transmission success rate.

 # b.
 Hub

 I got the following output in percentage after I ran the hub program simulation 5 times with the input N=10, N=20, N=40 respectively: